fricciardi/datetime2/docs/timeofday.rst

    Return an object that represents the moment of the day specified in minutes, possibly fractional, elapsed from midnight.
-The argument must be a Python rational number, otherwise a :exc:`TypeError` exception is raised.
+The argument must be a rational number, otherwise a :exc:`TypeError` exception is raised.
 Its value must be greater or equal to 0 and less than 1440, otherwise a :exc:`ValueError` exception is raised.